 The components for breakfast are: Fruits, Grains, Protein, and Milk.
-In order to receive breakfast at the established meal prices, students must select at least three (3) of the four (4) components offered, with one component being a fruit.
-Students may select one (1) item from each of the four (4) components offered, without incurring unexpected a la carte charges.
-The meal price is the same whether students select three (3) or four (4) components.
-Therefore, we recommend that students select four (4) components to help ensure they are getting the nutrients their bodies need in the morning.
+In order to receive free breakfast, students must select at least three (3) of the four (4) components offered, with one component being a fruit.
+Students may select one (1) item from each of the four (4) components offered.

 LUNCH MEAL PATTERN-ALL GRADE LEVELS

 The components for lunch are: Fruits, Vegetables, Grains, Protein, and Milk.
-In order to receive lunch at the established meal prices, a student must select at least three (3) different components, one (1) of the selections must be a fruit or vegetable.
-The price is the same whether the student chooses only three (3) components or all five (5).
+In order to receive free lunch at the established meal prices, a student must select at least three (3) different components, one (1) of the selections must be a fruit or vegetable.

 Food and Nutrition Services is committed to providing the students of Clyde Savannah with an affordable and nutritious school breakfast and lunch.
 If you have any questions regarding the menus or nutrients, please contact Donna Riviello, Food Services Director at (315) 902-3060 or email@example.com